 Valdes Peninsula, Tierra del Fuego, Perito Moreno, Chaltén… many of Argentina’s most amazing destinations can be found in the South of the country.
 These places are visited by thousands of nature lovers every year who are enticed, not only by their undeniable beauty, but also by the adventures they can experience in extreme temperatures and unique sceneries that harbor a great variety of Argentine wildlife.

 The rhea, the mare, the cougar, the cormorant, andthe huemul are all awaiting your visit, although you’ll probably be most eager to encounter the world’s smallest deer: the pud.
 If you’re fortunate enough, you’ll get to know the smallest cat in the Americas, the kodkod, or, perhaps, the largest flying bird of this side of the world: the Andean vulture.

 During your visit, don’t forget to take your time and enjoy a delicious plate of fish, as it’s the most ideal part of the country to try sardines, squid, salmon, hakes and the unbeatable centolla (king crab) of Tierra del Fuego.
 If you approach the water, you might discover the hiding place of elephant seals, orcas, dolphins, sea lions, sharks and many kinds of penguins, including the lovely magellanic ones of the Patagonia region.

 However, amongst all of these interesting ocean inhabitants, there is one that stands out above the rest: the southern right whale.
 This overwhelming mammal can weight up to 50 tons and can only be seen during the months of June and December, when they approach the coast in order to give birth to their offspring.
 Peninsula Valdes whale watching is the top- drawer experience if you wish to view these giants in action… Are you ready?

-If you want to have a close-up encounter with the magellanic penguin and the southern right whales check out this 7-day trip.
+If you want to have a close-up encounter with the magellanic penguin and the southern right whales check out these itineraries.